 Site, Event, Encounter

-This research area explores the interplay between art and society and the conditions under which artists work.
+This profile area explores the interplay between art and society, considering the 'in flux' nature of participation in contemporary art practices and the many contexts and conditions in which 21st Century artists work.